juxt/yada/dev/resources/user-guide.md

 server can respond with a 400 status code, indicating to the user-agent that the request was malformed.

+### Path parameters

+Let's start with path parameters, which are values that are extracted from the URI's path.

 <example ref="PathParameter"/>

 We can also declare the parameter in the resource map by adding a __:params__ entry whose value is a map between keys and parameter definitions.